xkbcommon/libxkbcommon/doc/compat.md

 - multiple keysyms per level
   + this requires incompatible dataset changes, such that X11 would not be able to parse these

+## Compose support

+Relative to the standard implementation in libX11 (described in the Compose(5) man-page), some features are not supported:

+- the (!
+MODIFIER) syntax
+- using modifier keysyms in Compose sequences
+- several interactions with Braille keysyms